Music Director - John Charles (J.-C.) Coolen

 Man-Yee Sun is a multi-talented musician from Waterloo.
 She is known for playing all types of instruments, but her newest one is the trombone.
 In addition to being an enthusiastic ringer with the Bronze Foundation, she plays in several bands, and Bells Ablaze, a handbell group in Ingersoll.

 Linda Wilson began ringing handbells in 1999 with The Bells of St. Andrew's in Scarborough.
+She also rang with Quintessence Handbell Ensemble.
 Linda first rang with The Bronze Foundation from 2001 to 2004, she returned from 2007 to 2009, and she is happy to be back again since 2015.
-She has rung with Quintessence Handbell Ensemble since 2005, and she accompanies solo and duet ringers on piano.
-Linda is the Music Director at St. Stephen's Presbyterian Church in Scarborough, and she works as a family lawyer in Markham.
+Linda is the music director at St. Stephen's Presbyterian Church in Scarborough, and she works as a family lawyer in Oshawa.